 Optimizing Mentoring Programs for Women of Color (Tool)Dec 05, 2012

 Catalyst research has demonstrated that women of color have experiences and perceptions that are unique from both women as a group and men of color as a group—such as facing a greater level of negative stereotyping that may impede career progress.
-Mentoring programs designed for women as a whole, or minorities as a whole, may not take the uniqueness of diverse women into account.
+Mentoring programs designed for women as a whole, or minorities as a whole, may not take the uniqueness of women of color into account.

 The tool also includes: